teo-tsirpanis/Covarsky/docs/diagnostics.md

 This warning will be raised even if the parameter's variance matches the attribute (for example `CovariantOut` being applied on an already covariant parameter).

-This warning indicates either a bug with Covarsky (which takes measures not to process the same assembly twice), or that Covarsky is being used from a language that supports co(ntra)variance (and shouldn't use Covarsky anyway).
+This warning indicates either a bug with Covarsky (which takes measures not to process the same assembly twice), or that Covarsky is being used from a language that supports generic variance (and shouldn't use Covarsky anyway).

 ## Error `COVARSKY0104`